Out-of-Order Membership in Regular Languages: Problem Statement and First Results

+We first spell out the definition of $p'$, before explaining how this definition can be implemented in constant time in our model.
+If there is no position $1 \leq q < p$ whose bit in $v_j$ is~$0$, then the left interval starts at $p' \coloneq 1$ because there is no gap before position~$p$.
+Otherwise, let $1 \leq q < p-1$ be the greatest (i.e., rightmost) position whose bit in $v_j$ is~$0$; the left interval then starts at $p' \coloneq q+1$.
+To implement this computation efficiently, we shift $v_j$ to the right by $b_j-p$ positions, so that only the $p$ bits strictly to the left of position~$p$ remain.
+We then bitwise negate this shifted word, and apply the most-significant-bit operation.
+If the resulting word is zero, then there is no such position~$q$ and $p'=1$; otherwise, the most-significant-bit operation returns the index $t$ of the rightmost 1 (i.e., the rightmost 0 before bitwise negation), then undoing the shift gives the corresponding original offset~$q = t-(b_j-p)$, and we set $p'=q+1$.
+All these operations are constant-time operations in our RAM model.

-\textbf{Handling streamed letters (macro layer).} We have explained how the micro structure is updated in constant time, and must now explain how to do the same with the macro structure.
-We only need to update the macro structure the updated block $\beta_i$ becomes complete, i.e., its vector $v_i$ becomes equal to the vector having $0$ at the safety position $0$ and $1$ everywhere else.
-Then, the micro layer ensures that the value $x$ of $m_i$ at position $1$ is the value in~$M$ of the contiguous factor of~$w$ covered by the block~$\beta_i$.
+\textbf{Handling streamed letters (macro layer).} We have explained how the micro structure is updated in constant time, and we must now explain how to do the same with the macro structure.
+We only need to update the macro structure when the updated block $\beta_j$ becomes complete, i.e., when all positions belonging to $\beta_j$ have their bit set to~$1$ in $v_j$.
+This is checked in constant time by taking the bitwise xor of $v_j$ with $2^{b_j}-1$ and checking whether the result is $0$.
+Note that to compute $2^{b_j}-1$ without overflow we can compute it as $2^{b_j - 1}+(2^{b_j - 1}-1)$, which can be computed in constant time in our RAM model using constants, shifts, predecessor, and addition.
+Then, the micro layer ensures that the value $x$ of $m_j$ at position $0$ is the value in~$M$ of the contiguous factor of~$w$ covered by the block~$\beta_j$.

-We now insert $x$ as a singleton interval of the macro layer by setting $T_\mu[i] \coloneq x$ and $T_{\text{size}}[i] \coloneq 1$.
-We must then try merging this singleton block with the macro intervals that may exist immediately to the right and immediately to the left.
-This is similar to the micro structure except that we use (and update) the table $T_{\text{size}}$ instead of using carry propagation; we give the details below.
+We now insert $x$ as a singleton interval of the macro layer by setting $T_\mu[j] \coloneq x$ and $T_{\text{size}}[j] \coloneq 1$.
+We must then attempt to merge this singleton block with the macro intervals that may exist immediately to the right and immediately to the left.
+This is similar to the micro structure but it is simpler because we use (and update) the table $T_{\text{size}}$ which avoids the need for bit-vector endpoint search; we give the details below.